gammu/gammu/docs/develop/python/gammu.rst

       Reads category from phone.

-      @param Type: Type of category to read, one of 'ToDo', 'Phonebook'
+      :param Type: Type of category to read, one of 'ToDo', 'Phonebook'
-      @type Type: string
+      :type Type: string
-      @param Location: Location of category to read
+      :param Location: Location of category to read
-      @type Location: int
+      :type Location: int
-      @return: Category name as string
+      :return: Category name as string
-      @rtype: string
+      :rtype: string

    .. attribute:: StateMachine.GetCategoryStatus